-Once through the gate you'll be in Nakamise Shopping Arcade.
-The street is lined with colourful, lively stalls selling traditional knick- knacks, festival foods and rice crackers.
+Once through the gate you’ll be in Nakamise Shopping Arcade.
+The street is lined with colorful, lively stalls selling traditional knick- knacks, festival foods and rice crackers.
 Hanzomon Gate marks the end of the street.
 Reconstructed in 1964, the treasures of Sensoji are stored inside.

 Nakamise Shopping Arcade

 As you get nearer the temple look out for the large incense burners.
 Incense is wafted over the body as an act of purification.
 Also notice the large wooden fortune telling stand.
 To use it, first select a stick from one of the metal cylinders.
 Next give the stick to the temple official who, in return, will issue you with a slip of paper.
 If the paper says you have bad luck, by then tying it to the branch of a tree or the special rack provided, it will apparently blow away.

 Sensoji Temple dates back to 645, but with the original destroyed in the air raids of March 10 1945, today’s building is a 1958 reconstruction.
 At the top of the steps, as a mark of respect, clap twice and bow your head.
 It’s also customary to make a small offering by tossing coins into the wooden rack.